chb/smart-docs/libraries/javascript/index.md

 called `SMART`, which can be used to interact with the SMART container via the calls described below.

-# Interacting with the SMART Container via Javascript
+# Interacting With the SMART Container via Javascript

 Inside your `index.html` file, you'll need to be sure the SMART library has finished loading before you can use it.
 Just put your code inside a call to `SMART.ready()` as shown below.
 Then you're all set to try out the features below!

-The javascript SMART object contains some helpful context describing the current SMART container user and patient record:
+The Javascript SMART object contains some helpful context describing the current SMART container user and patient record:

 * `SMART.user` contains {id, full_name}